caomw/hessian/research_notebook.md

 ![](../results/2016-03-19/cifar-regular-output-2016-03-19-17:21:24/img/epochPlotError.png)

+###a cifar 2000 experiment with preprocessing, with ReLu and Dropout

+> accuracy plot

 - I have no idea why whether or not putting echo $(dirname $(greadlink -f $0)) will result in a different behaviour in results/2016-03-19/cifar-regular-output-2016-03-19-17:21:24/generatePlot.sh.
 Having stuck on this for an hour

 - generatePlot.sh is located at results/2016-03-19/